pfheatwole/thesis/meta/discussion.rst

 In the conclusion of "Specialized System Identification for Parafoil and Payload Systems" (Ward, Costello; 2012), they not that "the simulation is created entirely from steady-state data".
-Is this similar to assumptions I'm making?
-For example, Phillips is probably not accurate during turns.
+This is one of my major assumptions as well.
+This will effect accuracy during turns and wind fluctuations, ignores hysteresis effects (boundary layers exhibit "memory" in that sense; you can the same wind vector can produce a separation bubble or not depending on how that state was achieved).

 Force estimation